vmware/versatile-data-kit/README.md

 # Overview

-Versatile Data Kit (VDK) is an open source framework that enables anyone with basic SQL or Python knowledge to build, run, and manage their own data workflows.
+Versatile Data Kit (VDK) is a data framework that enables Data Engineers to

-Data processing instructions use plain text SQL or python files that are executed sequentially in alphanumeric order, allowing you to easily build your data workflows.

-VDK is built for resiliency and can recover in mid-process or restart entirely from the start.
+- develop,
+- run,
+- and manage data workloads, aka [data jobs](https://github.com/vmware/versatile-data-kit/wiki/dictionary#data-job)

+Its Lego-like design consists of lightweight Python modules installed via `pip` package manager.
+All VDK plugins are easy to combine.

+VDK CLI can generate a data job and run your Python code and SQL queries.

+**VDK SDK makes your code shorter, more readable, and faster to create.**<br>
+**Ready-to-use data ETL/ELT patterns make Data Engineering with VDK efficient.**

+Data Engineers use VDK to implement automatic pull ingestion (E in ELT) and batch data transformation (T in ELT) into a database or any other data storage.

 # Data Journey and Versatile Data Kit

 VDK creates data processing workflows to:

 - Ingest data (extract)
 - Transform data (transform)
 - Export data (load)

 ![Data Journey](./support/images/versatile-data-kit-data-journey.svg#gh-light-mode-only)
 ![Data Journey](./support/images/versatile-data-kit-data-journey-dark-mode.svg#gh-dark-mode-only)